jlumbroso/makoto-hugo/README.md

     $ hugo mod init github.com/USERNAME/SITENAME

-Add Beautifulhugo module as a dependency of your site:
+Add makoto-hugo module as a dependency of your site:

-    $ hugo mod get github.com/halogenica/beautifulhugo
+    $ hugo mod get github.com/jlumbroso/makoto-hugo

 ### Site preview

 Copy the content of `exampleSite` at the root of your project:

-    cp -r themes/beautifulhugo/exampleSite/* . -iv
+    cp -r themes/makoto-hugo/exampleSite/* . -iv

-If you installed Beautifulhugo as hugo module, set your theme in your config file (hugo.toml):
+If you installed makoto-hugo as hugo module, set your theme in your config file (hugo.toml):

     [[module.imports]]
-      path = "github.com/halogenica/beautifulhugo"
+      path = "github.com/jlumbroso/makoto-hugo"

 Start Hugo: